storacha/w3filecoin-infra/docs/architecture.md

 type RETRY = 1
 ```

-A ferry consists of a buffer of pieces that are getting filled up to become an aggregate ready for a Filecoin deal.
-This SHOULD allow a batch size of **10_000** to at least be able to create a ferry with size **1 GiB**.
+A `PieceBatch` consists of a buffer of pieces that are getting filled up to become an aggregate ready for a Filecoin deal.
+This SHOULD allow a batch size of **10_000** to at least be able to create a batch with size **1 GiB**.

-To create ferries from a a batch, the SQS consumer SHOULD start by sorting the received batch by `piece` size and start filling up aggregates.
-If an aggregate gets to its desirable size directly from the batch **32 GiB**, it should be stored and added to the `submission-queue` right away.
-Otherwise, the ferry is stored and added to the `ferry-queue` once all the batch is processed.
-Note that:
-- when a **32 GiB** is built from the initial batch, it is possible that no other ferry can get loaded with **1 GiB** of pieces.
-If that is the case, consumer can discard all the remaining pieces back to the queue.

-The second queue in this system is the `ferry-queue`, a FIFO queue that acts as a reducer by concatenating the pieces of multiple ferries together generating bigger and bigger feries until one has the desirable size.
-In other words, the load of each ferry is concatenated, and its resulting ferry is added to the `ferry-queue` again until an aggregate can be built.
+The second queue in this system is the `batch-queue`, a FIFO queue that acts as a reducer by concatenating the pieces of multiple batches together generating bigger and bigger sets until one has the desirable size for an aggregate.
 A queue consumer can act as soon as a batch of 2 is in the queue, so that aggregates can be created as soon as possible.

-The SQS consumer MUST start by fetching all the `dag-cbor` encoded data of both ferries in the batch.
-Afterwards, their pieces SHOULD be sorted by its size and a new aggregate is created.
-In case it has the desired **32 GiB** size, it should be stored and its CID sent into the `submission-queue`, otherwise the new ferry should be stored and put back into the queue.
+The SQS consumer MUST start by fetching the `dag-cbor` encoded data of both batches in the batch.
+Afterwards, their pieces SHOULD be sorted by its size and an aggregate is built with them.
+In case it has the desired **32 GiB** size, it should be stored and its CID sent into the `submission-queue`, otherwise the new batch should be stored and put back into the queue.
 Note that:
-- While pieces should be sorted by size, some policies in a piece might impact this sorting.
+- While pieces should be sorted by size, policies in a piece might impact this sorting.
 For instance, if a piece was already in a previous aggregate that failed to be stored by a Storage Provider, it can be included faster into an aggregate
-- Note that excess pieces not included in **32 GiB** aggregate when ferries are concatenated MUST be included into a new ferry and put back into the queue
+- Note that excess pieces not included in **32 GiB** aggregate when batches are concatenated MUST be included into a new batch and put back into the queue
 - Minimum size for an aggregate can also be specified to guarantee we don't need to have exactly **32 GiB** to offer it

-Once a ferry reaches the desired size of **32 GiB** it is written into the `submission-queue`.
+Once a built aggregate reaches the desired size of **32 GiB** it is written into the `submission-queue`.
 Consumers for this queue can be triggered once a single item is in the batch, so that an aggregate offer can be submitted to spade and a `DealTracker` of the aggregate offer is added to the `deal-queue`.

 ```typescript
 interface DealTracker {